NOTE: EFFECTIVE FOR WINTER 2025 INTAKE

 CPR, First Aid, Criminal Record and Immunization

-The Faculty of Nursing requires certification of your CPR (HCP level), First Aid, immunization record, and a certified criminal record and vulnerable sector check from your local law enforcement agency from all students accepted to the Nursing program.
+The Faculty of Nursing requires certification of your CPR (BLS Level), First Aid, immunization record, and a certified vulnerable sector check from your local law enforcement agency from all students accepted to the Nursing program.
 Accepted applicants forward this documentation directly to the Faculty of Nursing no later than December 15.
 (Note: if any of the required documentation is not received by the deadline, this offer may be withdrawn).

 (iii) Application Process

 Applicants submit the on-line UPEI application and pay the application fee on or before the July 15 application deadline

 Arrange to have a final official high school transcript, as well as official transcripts from all post-secondary institutions attended, sent to the UPEI Registrar’s Office (address below).
 Transfer credits received at another institution will not negate the requirement for official transcripts where the course was taken.
 If enrolled in courses, updated transcripts are to be submitted once final grades for the semester are available.

 If not enrolled in courses, please upload a current Curriculum Vitae or resume through the application portal

 If you do not meet the UPEI English Language Proficiency, arrange to have a recognized ELP test result sent from a testing centre listed in the link above to the UPEI Registrar’s Office (address below).

 550 University Avenue

 Notes Regarding the Evaluation of Applications: